 Lukla airport

 Of course!
 Trekking in mountainous regions with high altitudes is not an easy activity.
-During a Trek to Everest Base Camp in September, there are also some Difficulties.
+There were also some difficulties during the September Trektrek to Everest Base Camp.
 Then, what should those challenges be?
 Check them out below:

 Flight delays or cancellations: If you are traveling to Lukla for the Everest Base Camp Trek in early September, there is a high possibility of a Lukla Flight delay or cancellation.